 Though Secret Santa may function differently in a remote office, the basic rules still apply.
 Typically, Secret Santa is an optional activity.
 Since participants buy gifts out of pocket, your employees should still be able to choose to participate.
 You could also provide a stipend to encourage more participation.
 Chances are, most of your team will want to join the fun, but any opt-outs can always watch the gift exchange.

-The first step to any Secret Santa is to set a budget.
+The first step to any digital Secret Santa is to set a budget.
 A range of $20-$30 is standard, but you can adjust the price higher or lower depending on your team’s preferences.
 You should decide the budget before you announce the activity, but you can pick a date for the exchange before or after the announcement.